Marc Miance: Biography

 Marc Miance was born in Meulan, in the suburbs of Paris.
 He developed an interest in computer-generated imagery (CGI) and video games at an early age.
 He studied at the ESRA school of cinema where he specialized in computer graphics, but dropped out after 2 years.
 He started to develop new techniques to create black and white CGI movies (Project BW).

-In 2000, Marc Miance co-founded Attitude Studio, a production company specialized in film animations.
+In 2000, Miance co-founded Attitude Studio, a production company specialized in film animations.
 Attitude Studio created Eve Solal, an entirely computer-generated realistic character who was intended to star in films, TV shows, and video-games.
 Attitude Studio innovated by developing an "emotion mapper" for the Eve Solal character, i.e. sets of body movements for each emotion triggered to make the animation less stiff, more human-like.
 He sold Eve Solal to the telecom company Orange for 1 billion francs the same year that it launched, in 2000.
 The following year, he showcased Eve Solal to ACM's Siggraph.

-From 2003 to 2005, he worked on several video game animations including Eidos’ Tomb Raider: The Angel of Darkness and Atari’s Terminator 3: Rise of the Machines.
-In 2004, inspired by Frank Miller’s Sin City, he created the visual concept of the black-and-white sci-fi animation film Renaissance, directed by Christian Volckman, and was in charge of the animation.
+From 2003 to 2005, he worked on several video game animations including Eidos' Tomb Raider: The Angel of Darkness and Atari's Terminator 3: Rise of the Machines.
+In 2004, inspired by Frank Miller's Sin City, he created the visual concept of the black-and-white sci-fi animation film Renaissance, directed by Christian Volckman, and was in charge of the animation.
 Still in 2005, he co-founded the production company Let'So Ya with Isabelle Miance (spouse) and Sandrine de Sacy.
 Attitude Studio, now equipped with a 3,500m² motion capture studio near Paris, led a 4-million euro round of investment in 2008, and closed its operations in April 2009.

-In 2010, Marc Miance became the executive producer of Animal Kingdom: Let’s Go Ape released in 2015 and starring Jamel Debbouze, the first European picture to be entirely filmed using motion capture.
-In 2010, Marc Miance also created the company Alkymia specialized in computer graphics and motion-animated technologies, a company which was instrumental to develop the technology for the movie Animal Kingdom: Let’s Go Ape, including a 500-gram headset to capture the facial expressions of the actors.
+In 2010, Miance became the executive producer of Animal Kingdom: Let's Go Ape released in 2015 and starring Jamel Debbouze, the first European picture to be entirely filmed using motion capture.
+In 2010, Miance also created the company Alkymia specialized in computer graphics and motion-animated technologies, a company which was instrumental to develop the technology for the movie Animal Kingdom: Let's Go Ape, including a 500-gram headset to capture the facial expressions of the actors.

 In 2019, Miance and Indian producer Anish Mulani launched the mobile browser Popshot.
 In 2020, they focused the application on user privacy and renamed it Wave.